-Enquiries for online hypnotherapy sessions are growing in popularity.
-And online hypnotherapy using Skype or Zoom provides all the advantages of hypnotherapy without you needing to leave your house.
+We are only offering online hypnotherapy sessions for the time being.
+And online hypnotherapy, using Zoom, provides all the advantages of hypnotherapy without you needing to leave your house.
 It’s perfect for people with mobility problems or anyone suffering from agoraphobia.
 It also works well for people who find it difficult to accommodate visiting a therapist into their busy lives, such as shift workers, parents, and full-time carers.
 And there’s no chance of getting someone else’s germs.
 Some people feel more safe-and-secure being at home rather than at a clinic.
 And there’s no stress around having to travel to a clinic, worrying about traffic jams, or finding somewhere to park.

 Skype and Zoom are encrypted, so the communication and the whole session remain private and confidential.